Fieldry/DataProcessCovid19/README.md

 # Step 3: Train and evaluate the AI models
 python train_evaluate.py
 ```

+If you want to use datasets from other sources, please download the datasets and put them in the `datasets/` folder.
+Then, modify the file paths in the `standardize_preprocess.py` and `further_process.py`, and the `dataset` parameter in the `configs/config.py` file.

 For a deeper dive into our research, please refer to our associated published [paper](https://doi.org/10.48550/arxiv.2209.07805) and Github [repository](https://github.com/yhzhu99/pyehr/tree/main).